 Are you a security administrator worried about rogue Microsoft Virtual Server 2005 virtual machines showing up on your network?
 The last article instructed you how to examine the compromised host server.
+This article will go through detecting rogue virtual machines on your network.
+Also, find out why the potent combination of Alternate Data Streams and virtual machines could make searching for rogue virtual machines more difficult.

 While virtual machines can be very useful, the thought of rogue virtual machines running on the network is enough to make any systems administrator very nervous.
 There are a couple of steps that you can take to discourage the unauthorized installation and use of Virtual Server 2005 on your network.